 Manuel Karg, CEO of Improbable’s hosting specialists zeuz, met with multiplayer game veterans Keith Warner (CEO of New World Interactive), Aaryn Flynn (ex BioWare general manager, now head of Improbable Canada), and Patrick Rose (ex Bandai Namco analyst and strategist).
-Watch the talk in full below:

-When recalling the early days of developing Insurgency at New World Interactive Keith Warner reminds us how, historically, studios were led creatively, sometimes with a cavalier approach to hard data.
+Recalling the early days of developing Insurgency at New World Interactive Keith Warner reminds us how, historically, studios were led creatively, sometimes with a cavalier approach to hard data.
 “We built iteratively, we didn’t have any numbers.
 Bandai Namco would have eaten us alive.”

 Even at seasoned studios like BioWare (owned by EA), it isn’t always easy to consistently balance between commerce and creativity.

 Aaryn Flynn says Mass Effect 2 was “a perfect masterclass” in achieving that balance, taking less than two years to make.
 But then Dragon Age: Origins took more than seven years, mainly due to deliberations over the target console and stakeholder changes.

 The trick then, as Patrick Rose reminds us, is to balance creative and commercial goals.
 To do this, you need to begin with the numbers, and commit to a data-driven approach throughout delivery.

 Patrick gives the example of starting with a small prototype, then quickly and regularly play testing, and using data analysis from the play tests to help you see where your game is fun, and how you might monetise it.
 This test-learn-iterate approach continues throughout the game’s life, and long after the initial release.